galaxyproject/training-material/topics/dev/tutorials/community-tool-table/tutorial.md

 subtopic: tooldev
 questions:
 - Is it possible to have an overview of all Galaxy tools for a specific scientific domain?
+- How can I create a new overview for a specific Galaxy community or domain?
 objectives:
-- Create a community reviewed table for Galaxy tools
+- Create a community reviewed table for Galaxy tools within a specific scientific domain
 - Embed an interactive table in a community page
 time_estimation: 1H
 key_points:
-- Galaxy Tool Metadata Extractor extracts all Galaxy tools to create interactive tables
+- The Galaxy Tool Metadata Extractor extracts all Galaxy tools to create interactive tables
 - The tool tables can be filtered by ToolShed categories and community-reviewed lists of tools to keep or exclude
 - The community interactive Galaxy tools table can be embed into any website
 tags: